Programs in Texas for Aspiring Radiologic Technologists

 Austin Community College District

-The Austin Community College District (ACCD) opened in 1973 and includes eight campuses in the Austin area.
-ACCD enrolls more than 43,000 students at its eight campuses.
+The Austin Community College District (ACCD) opened in 1973 and includes 11 campuses in the Austin area.
+ACCD enrolls more than 40,000 students at its campuses.
 The college's Health Sciences Division offers students an associate's degree in radiology.

 Associate of Applied Science in Radiology